gagolews/stringi/devel/sphinx/rapi/stri_sprintf.md

 Unicode code points may have various widths when printed on the console (compare [`stri_width`](https://stringi.gagolewski.com/rapi/stri_width.html)).
 These functions, by default (see the `use_length` argument), take this into account.

-This function is not locale sensitive.
+These functions are not locale sensitive.
 For instance, numbers are always formatted in the \"POSIX\" style, e.g., `-123456.789` (no thousands separator, dot as a fractional separator).
 Such a feature might be added at a later date, though.

 All arguments passed via `...` are evaluated.
 If some of them are unused, a warning is generated.
 Too few arguments result in an error.